VitaliyMinenko/EquipmentsRent/readme.md

 ```
 {
 status: "ok",
-message: "The date was add successfully.."
+message: "The date was add successfully."
 }

 ```